 The Dialing settings can be used to set time intervals in which the connection should be established persistently and when it should be disconnected.
-Out of these intervals, the link will demand manual dialing (either in the administration interface or in the user web interface - see Kerio Control - User's Guide).
-The link can be hung up automatically after defined period of idleness (for details, see section 6.6).
+Out of these intervals, the connection will be established on demand (i.e. it will be established automatically any time Kerio Control needs to send a packet to the corresponding network).
+For details about on-demand dialing, see chapters 6.2 and 25.5.